rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 6: Discovering the Exfiltration Tool**
-Next, we investigated the possibility that Bryce used a tool to hide or compress the files before attempting to exfiltrate them.
+Next, I investigated the possibility that Bryce used a tool to hide or compress the files before attempting to exfiltrate them.
 Our analysis indicated the presence of `steghide.exe`, a tool often used for hiding data within other files (e.g., images or audio files).

-We reviewed the device logs for any signs of `steghide.exe` being executed in relation to the sensitive files.
+I reviewed the device logs for any signs of `steghide.exe` being executed in relation to the sensitive files.

 ```kql
 DeviceEvents